-"W-What is it -- HAARKH!!"
+"W-what is it -- HAARKH!!"

 Something silenced Lucas and forced him to flinch.
-He found himself unable to breathe when he felt something thrust deep into the hollow cavity below his chest.
+He found himself unable to breathe when something thrust deep into the hollow cavity below his chest.
 What he felt was a pointed object, short and sharp.

 On another side of the curtain, the nurse, and another student she was treating stopped what they were doing and pointed their attention to where that weird sound came from.
-When nothing else reached her ears, the nurse went back to patching the student's injuries, releasing a worn out sigh as she was still not even halfway done with the number of patients who needed medical attention that day.
+When nothing else reached her ears, the nurse went back to patching the student's injuries, releasing a worn-out sigh as she was still not even halfway done with the number of patients who needed medical attention that day.

-Slowly, Lucas' darted his eyes to look down, expecting to see a small weapon seeped in blood and jutting from his abdomen.
+Slowly, Lucas' rolled his eyes to look down, expecting to see a small weapon seeped in blood and jutting from his abdomen.
 To his astonishment, it was actually the index and middle finger of a human hand, and not a steel blade that sunk into him.
-These two fingers were straightened and firm while the rest were folded, hence why he was actually convinced that it was a knife.
+These two fingers were straightened and firm while the rest were folded, hence why he was convinced that it was a knife.